 Can you relate?

 Maybe it’s a pattern you’ve established when you get to work that puts you behind and leaves you scrambling all day.
 Or perhaps it’s what you do the minute you get the kids off to bed.
 What started out seemingly innocent enough has devolved into a mindless pattern, robbing you of productivity or authentic refreshment, sapping your resources on trivial things as your hearts-desire goals slip further and further away.

 They can also break our life, or at least

 Not only do we have habits of activities, but we also have habits of thinking, responding, relating, behaving, spending, and more!
 Yet rarely do we stop to examine our habits or commit ourselves to what it takes to extinguish the wrong ones and ignite the right ones.

 What if you became the master of your habits

 You can literally recreate your life and position yourself to step into successes you didn’t think were possible, but it won’t happen by accident.
 You must be deliberate about this.

 Here’s a big picture view of what the process looks like:

-Keep a log in 30 minute increments for a 3 consecutive days to observe your activities, or thoughts, interactions with others, and so on – basically any area of your life you want to become mindful about.
+Keep a log in 30-minute increments for 3 consecutive days to observe your activities, or thoughts, interactions with others, and so on – basically any area of your life you want to become mindful about.

 This can be as simple as creating a few columns in a spiral notebook.
 Label each vertical column with the category you’re tracking, with each horizontal line representing your designated time increment.
 Use the timer feature on your phone to monitor the time.
 At the end of the week, look over what you’ve documented to identify patterns.
 For most of us, this is a real wake-up call.